Originally published June 17, 2022

 Ancient Egypt (6,000–3,150 BC)

 Historian James C. Thompson uncovered strong evidence suggesting the existence of internal trade between Lower Egypt and Upper Egypt and also between individual districts of these two regions.
 Small and medium traders dealt in selling and exchanging ivory goods, gold jewelry, wooden products, and clothes.
+These early entrepreneurs functioned like today’s private sector participants, helping their communities thrive.

-During this time international trade with Mesopotamia — ancient Egypt’s earliest trade partner — boomed.
+During this time international trade with Mesopotamia, ancient Egypt’s earliest trade partner, boomed.
 Experts and historians routinely observe a distinct Mesopotamian influence on Egyptian art and culture.

 The quality of life of the Egyptians improved